- Published on

 Enable VNC

-This is optional step if you want to use the Raspberry Pi by its GUI desktop interface.
+This is an optional step if you want to use the Raspberry Pi by its GUI desktop interface.
 This desktop interface is what you'll see if you connect your Pi to the external monitor.
-Since, we don't have any monitor connected physically, we can access it remotely using VNC (Virtual Network Computing).
+Since we don't have any monitor connected physically, we can access it remotely using VNC (Virtual Network Computing).

-Good to note that, in Bookworm, they migrated to Wayland as the display system rather than X11 used in previous OS generation.
+Good to note that, in Bookworm, they migrated to Wayland as the display system rather than X11 used in the previous OS generation.

 Similarly, the Wayland security model prevents traditional remote desktop access, and so a new VNC server, called wayvnc, is being used instead of RealVNC.
 This is a bit more restrictive in terms of the client applications which can connect to it — we have had good results with the TigerVNC client, available here.